rust-lang/rfcs/text/0000-byte-concat.md

 it hard to ensure the right output type is produced – users would have to use hacks like adding a dummy `b""` argument to force a byte literal output.

+An earlier version of this RFC proposed to support integer literals outside of arrays, but that was rejected since it would make the output of `byte_concat!(123, b"\n")` inconsistent with the equivalent `concat!` invocation.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions